JacintoDesign/code100/README.md

 Day 70:
 Second day on the job, set up Parallels to run Windows 10 Pro on the Macbook and got VS set up.

+Dy 71:
+Third day, and I set up my terminal and started learning about Angular, also set up my SSH key.